Access Your Event Recordings in Media Hub Using Direct Link

 Understanding sessions and files

-Events in the Media Library are organised into sessions, grouped by day and sorted by time.
+Events in the Media Hub are organised into sessions, grouped by day and sorted by time.

 Expanding a session displays all available files for that session.

-Depending on the event setup and whether session was recorded, sessions may contain:
+Depending on the event setup and whether session was recorded, your sessions may contain:

 - Video recordings